wiztools/wiz-cliparse/README.md

     cmd [global-options] [command] [command-options] [arguments]

 Was primarily written after getting disillusioned by existing libraries like [commander.js](https://github.com/tj/commander.js/).
+The aim of the library is to get the fundamentals right, and then add features.

 ## Install